JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-project-agp-9-migration.md

        dependencies {
            implementation(projects.composeApp)
            implementation(libs.androidx.activity.compose)
-           implementation(compose.uiToolingPreview)
+           implementation(compose.components.uiToolingPreview)
        }
    }
    ```

 5. Copy the entire `android {}` block with Android-specific configuration from the `composeApp/build.gradle.kts`
    file to the `androidApp/build.gradle.kts` file.
+6. To avoid the `Inconsistent JVM Target Compatibility Between Java and Kotlin Tasks` Gradle error, make sure that
+   your Gradle JVM is in sync with the Java version specified in the `android.compileOptions {}` block.
+   For example, if your Gradle JVM is set to JetBrains Runtime 21, adjust the version accordingly in the `androidApp/build.gradle.kts` file:

+    ```kotlin
+    android {
+        // ...
+        compileOptions {
+            sourceCompatibility = JavaVersion.VERSION_21
+            targetCompatibility = JavaVersion.VERSION_21
+        }
+    }
+    ```
-6. Change the configuration of the `composeApp` module from an Android application to an Android library,
+7. Change the configuration of the `composeApp` module from an Android application to an Android library,
    since that's what it effectively becomes.
 In `composeApp/build.gradle.kts`:
    * Change the reference to the Gradle plugin: